 Funding and Fellowship Opportunities

-The Delta Science program hosts policy fellows through the California Sea Grant State Fellows Program.
+The Delta Science Program also hosts policy fellows through the California Sea Grant State Fellows Program.
 This fellowship provides unique educational opportunities for graduate students who are interested in aquatic resources and the policy decisions affecting those resources.
 The program matches highly motivated and qualified individuals with hosts in municipal, state, and federal agencies in California for a 12-month paid fellowship.
+Learn more about the 2023 Policy Fellows cohort in our information sheet.
 More information about the fellowship is available on the California Sea Grant website.